19 Top-Rated Weekend Getaways in New York State

 Kids will love the area, too.
 Book one of the campsites for a true backwoods adventure.

-Four hundred years of history come alive in this New York state capital.
+Four hundred years of history come alive in Albany, the entrancing capital of New York state.
 Lucky for visitors, many of the old, grand buildings still dominate the skyline, providing an architectural treat to all who wander the city's streets.

 Empire State Plaza (a.k.a.
 Governor Nelson A. Rockefeller Empire State Plaza) maintains the city's coveted center.
 A stunning plaza, it's here you'll find the exceptionally beautiful New York State Capitol, which is flanked by perfectly manicured parks (known as the East and West Central Parks).